smbanaie/rust-magic-patterns/visual-journey-through-async-rust/Readme.md

     <img src="./resources/many_spawn_task_zoom.png">
 </p>

 Tokio juggles the tasks between the threads.
 Each future polling might run in a different thread.
 Since we don't have enough available threads, our CPU-bound issues manifest again, and sometimes one task can stall work on other tasks.
 Interesting.
 Spawning new tasks improves parallelism, but with a hard limit.
 This is something we should definitely remember.
 In our example, look at the "spawned2" future.
-Note how this future and task are contending with "spawned4" and "spawned5" on the brown and gray threads.
+Note how this future and task are contending with "spawned3" and "spawned4" on the brown, green, and gray threads.

 ## Spawn Blocking
 Another relevant tool in Tokio's tool belt is [tokio::task::spawn_blocking()](https://docs.rs/tokio/latest/tokio/#cpu-bound-tasks-and-blocking-code). `spawn_blocking()` will spawn a block of (non-async) code in a dedicated thread pool — the **blocking** pool.
 This thread pool maintains a much larger thread pool.